nazariikolesnikov/nazariikolesnikov/README.md

 Technologies: [will availuable soon]

 Project Link: [will availuable soon] / Frontend: [will availuable soon] / Backend: [will availuable soon]<br /><br />

-### Online store of women's and men's wallets "Leathercraft Makarets"

-Description:

-Since 2024, we have been creating not just accessories, but items with soul.
-Leathercraft Makarets is a workshop where exclusive women’s and men’s wallets made from the highest-quality genuine leather are crafted.
-Every stitch, every hardware detail, and the texture of the leather are selected with impeccable attention to detail.
-Our wallets are designed for those who appreciate true craftsmanship, durability, and timeless elegance.
-Experience the luxury of natural materials every day.

-Role: Junior Backend Developer

-Technologies: Next.js, Express.js, TypeScript, React.js, Node.js, Jest, PostgresSQL, PrismaORM, Docker, Postman API, Swagger, Vercel.

-Project: [link](https://leathercraft-makarets-frontend.vercel.app) / Frontend: [link](https://github.com/Leathercraft-Makarets/leathercraft-makarets-frontend) / Backend: [link](https://github.com/Leathercraft-Makarets/leathercraft-makarets-backend)<br /><br />